MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Results

 with $V$ the volume of the cosmological cube, and $N_{mergers}$ the number of mergers within the time interval $\Delta T = 3$ Gyr.
 For our study, two different galaxy densities have been used.
 The evolution of a cosmological cube with volume $V = 1.2\times10^6\,\rm{Mpc^3}$ and $1.8\times 10^{10}$ particles representing baryonic and dark matter was modelled in Illustris-1 simulation \citep{Vogelsberger2014}.
 To account for all the bounded galaxy systems present in the simulation at redshift $z=0$, the total number of objects and with mass greater than $10^6\,\,M_\odot$ has been considered, implying a total galaxy density of $\rho_{Illustris} = 0.2\,\rm{ Mpc^{-3}}$.
 In the local Universe, only 2/3 of galaxies are spirals \citep{Conselice2016}, the total galaxy density for spiral galaxies in the Illustris simulation would be $\rho_{Illustris} = 0.13\,\rm{ Mpc^{-3}}$.
 Instead, \cite{Abadie2010} estimate the number of accessible Milky Way Equivalent Galaxies (MWEGs) and the extrapolated density of MWEGs in the space, being $\rho_{MWEG} = 0.0116\, \rm{Mpc^{-3}}$.
 We find a merger rate of $R_{Illustris} = 12.7\,\, (22.9)\,\,\rm{yr^{-1}\,\,Gpc^{-3}}$ and $R_{MWEG} = 1.0\,\, (1.8)\,\,\rm{yr^{-1}\,\,Gpc^{-3}}$ in the two cases and for the MW (M31).
 These results are summarized in Table \ref{Table:BHBHMergeRate}, and will be discussed with more details in Sec. \ref{Sec:Discussion}.

-The semi-major axis, eccentricity and mass ratio of the BH-BH binaries that would merge in the time range within 10 and 13 Gyr are reported in Fig. \ref{Fig:BHBHMergedHistrograms}, together with the distribution of BH-BH binaries that merged in the GC or that escaped the host GC at the merging time.
+The semi-major axis, eccentricity and mass ratio of the BBHs that would merge in the time range within 10 and 13 Gyr are reported in Fig. \ref{Fig:BHBHMergedHistrograms}, together with the distribution of BBHs that merged in the GC or that escaped the host GC at the merging time.
 As it is possible to note, binaries with high eccentricity and small semi-major axes (< 100 $R_\odot$) would merge in this time range.
 Also, most of the merged binaries have a high mass ratio, meaning that the mass difference of the two BHs are negligible.
-The mass ratio reproduced in our simulations differs from the value observed in LIGO/VIRGO BH-BH mergers.
-As mentioned already before, these differences are expected due to the outdated BH mass prescription used in the MOCCA-Survey Database I. Instead, the distribution properties of the merger BH-BH binaries for primordial and dynamically formed binaries are shown in Fig. \ref{Fig:BHBHPrimordial}.
+The mass ratio reproduced in our simulations differs from the value observed in LIGO/VIRGO BBH mergers.
+As mentioned already before, these differences are expected due to the outdated BH mass prescription used in the MOCCA-Survey Database I. Instead, the distribution properties of the merger BBHs for primordial and dynamically formed binaries are shown in Fig. \ref{Fig:BHBHPrimordial}.
 The dynamically formed binaries have more eccentric orbit compared to the primordial ones, and also have a larger mass ratio.
 Also, the semi-major axis for the dynamically formed binaries seems to be larger than the primordial binaries.